fgrosse/goldi/README.md

 RegisterTypes(registry)
 ```

-If you have a serious error in your type registration (like returning more than one result from your type factory method) goldi will panic.
+If you have a serious error in your type registration (like returning more than one result from your type factory method)
+goldi defers error handling by return an invalid type.
+You can check for invalid types with the `ContainerValidator`
+or by using `goldi.IsValid(TypeFactory)` directly.
+Using the [`ContainerValidator`][8] is always the preferred option since it will check for a wide variety of bad configurations
-Additionally you should use the [`ContainerValidator`][8] to check for any undefined parameters or circular type dependencies.
+like undefined parameters or circular type dependencies.

 Note that using goldigen is completely optional.
 If you do not like the idea of having an extra build step for your application just use goldis API directly.